Feature Detection#

 oms.FeatureXMLFile().store("detected_features.featureXML", fm)

-Note: the output file that we have written (output.featureXML
+Note: the output file that we have written (detected_features.featureXML) is an

 OpenMS-internal XML format for storing features.
 You can learn more about file